 While this is good, the reasons why ginger extract is used in place of ashwagandha are not known.

 PB123 is sold via a partner of Pathways Bioscience called Activz (Activs.com).
 Another difference is the sale PB123 has a multi-level marketing component to it.
-In other words, people in Mexico, Central and South America can become independent distributor of PB123.
+In other words, people in Mexico, Central, and South America can become an independent distributor of PB123.